 Cawston Grange Primary School is two-form entry co‐educational school with an age range from 4 – 11.

-Children will usually be admitted before statutory school age, at the beginning of the academic year in which they reach five years of age without reference to ability or aptitude.
-However, in exceptional circumstances, parents can request that the date their child is admitted is deferred until later in the academic year or that their child takes up the place part-‐time.
+Children are admitted to the Reception year in the academic year in which they reach five years of age.

+All children are entitled to a full-time place in the Reception year from the September following their fourth birthday.

+Where a child has been offered a place, parents may choose to defer their child’s entry to school until later in the same academic year.
+Entry may be deferred until the child reaches compulsory school age and not beyond the beginning of the final term of the academic year for which the place was offered.

+Parents may also choose for their child to attend part-time until the child reaches compulsory school age.

-The compulsory age for a child to start full time education is at the beginning of the school term after the child's fifth birthday.
-In a very few rare cases where it might not be appropriate for the child to be in their age appropriate year group, there is a detailed process to consider the child’s physical, emotional and social maturity before any decisions are made.
+The compulsory age for a child to start full-time education is at the beginning of the school term after the child’s fifth birthday.

+In a small number of cases where it may not be appropriate for a child to be educated in their normal age group, a separate process is followed to consider requests for admission outside the normal age group, taking account of the child’s individual circumstances and best interests.

-Planned Admission Number Published Admission Number (PAN)
+Published Admission Number (PAN)

-The planned admission number, Published Admission Number which represents the number of pupils the school will admit if sufficient applications for places are received, is 60 per year group in Key Stage 1 and an additional 4 places are offered in Year 3.
+The, Published Admission Number which represents the number of pupils the school will admit if sufficient applications for places are received, is 60 per year group in Key Stage 1 and an additional 4 places are offered in Year 3.
 Admission above this number in KS1 would breach the infant class size limit restricted to 30 pupils per teacher.
 Additional children may be admitted under very limited exceptional circumstances as set out in the School Admissions Code.
 When admitted, these children will remain an ‘excepted pupil’ for the time that are in an infant class or until the class numbers fall back to the current infant class size limit.
 The ‘excepted’ children are:

 Children admitted outside the normal admissions round with Education, Health and Care Plans specifying the school.